Eminent-Jade/Data-Analytics-Project/README.md

  - Choose 'Relative humidity vs air temperature' in the option panel on top of the graph
  - Choose 'PMV method' in 'Select method'
  - Check 'Use operative temp' box
- - View different 'clothing level' & 'Metabolic rate' values
+ - View different 'clothing level' & 'Metabolic rate' values,

 then insert any temperature & humidity you like, e.g.